 5. Click on “Instance” to start a VM

-Below is the list shown with R with GCC, R with intel compilers etc are precompiled Jetstream instances with software (R) already installed.
+Below is the list of precompiled Jetstream instances with software (R) already installed.

-You can also search directly by name – here I use bcbio.
+You can also search directly by name – here I use bcbi.
 Click on the instance to advance to the next step.

-- Instance name- you can keep the same, but if you were to spin up 2 or 3 of the same instances- and they all have the same name.
-You should be able to see the problem with that
+- Instance name- you can keep the same, but if you were to spin up 2 or 3 of the same instances with the same name that will be problematic

 - Image version- the images are updated to fix bugs or to add software updates, unless for specific reasons, always choose the latest update